 The Bodleian Libraries holds rich collections of material in languages that do not use the Latin alphabet.
 Examples are Japanese, Chinese, and Arabic.

 You can search for this material in SOLO by putting keywords into search fields, as you might search for anything else – however you may well need to transcribe your keywords into the Latin alphabet.
-In many but not all cases non-Latin alphabets are transcribed into Latin using Library of Congress transcription.
-The best practice to search in both original script and transliteration.
+In many but not all cases, non-Latin alphabets are transcribed into Latin using Library of Congress transcription.
+Best practice is to search in both original script and transliteration.
 Your Subject Consultant can give you more detailed advice, however here are some tips on searching for material in specific alphabets:

 Chinese: Many Chinese records weren’t transcribed into Latin.
 Search in Chinese first for accurate results (either in simplified or traditional form):